multiple-states/bread-butter/README.md

 AND install normalize ( 'npm install normalize.css' in the terminal).

+Once you have done that run 'grunt setup' in the terminal to move normalize into the 'app' folder.

 Set your local and remote urls in functions.php

 Includes a rewrite rule in the .htaccess file that allows for clean urls.